ebenezergraham/fineract-cn-gcp-terraform/README.md

 cd environments/poc-tfstate/
 terraform destroy
 ```
 It might throw error.
-In that case remove the S3 bucket and DynamoDB table manually.
+In that case remove the Cloud Storage bucket and DynamoDB table manually.

 Error cases:
 If `terraform init`, `terraform plan`, `terraform apply` commands do not run, but the infrastructure is destroyed, it might be necessary to manually clean up the environments folder.
 For this: